Middle Tennessee State University

-Middle Tennessee State University (MTSU or MT) is a public university in Murfreesboro, Tennessee.
+Middle Tennessee State University (MTSU or MT) is a public research university in Murfreesboro, Tennessee, United States.
 Founded in 1911 as a normal school, the university consists of eight undergraduate colleges as well as a college of graduate studies, together offering more than 300 degree programs through more than 35 departments.
-MTSU is most prominently known for its Recording Industry, Aerospace, Music and Concrete Industry Management programs.
-The university has partnered in research endeavors with the Oak Ridge National Laboratory, the United States Army, and the United States Marine Corps.
-In 2009, Middle Tennessee State University was ranked among the nation's top 100 public universities by Forbes magazine.
+It is classified among "R2: Universities".

 Prior to 2017, MTSU was governed by the Tennessee Board of Regents and part of the State University and Community College System of Tennessee.
 In 2017, governance was transferred to an institutional board of trustees.
 MTSU is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 MTSU athletics programs compete intercollegiately in the NCAA Division I as a member of Conference USA.

 History

-One of the earliest calls for a normal school occurred in 1855 when a Wilson County, Tennessee, politician wanted to build a normal school in Lebanon, Tennessee.
-Education efforts collapsed shortly with the breakout of the American Civil War.
-Later, state superintendents and teachers traveled around the state giving speeches about the dire need of teacher preparation.
-In 1909, the Tennessee General Assembly moved "to provide for the improvement of the system of Public Education of the State of Tennessee, that is to say, to establish a General Education Fund."
-The major thrust of this "improvement" embodied in the legislative act that was to become known as the General Education Bill of 1909 was the establishment of three normal or teacher-training institutions.
-Following the intent of the act that one was to be located in each of the grand divisions of the state, the State Board of Education assigned the Middle Tennessee institution to Murfreesboro.
+One of the earliest calls for a normal school occurred in 1855 when a Wilson County, Tennessee, politician sought to build a normal school in Lebanon, Tennessee.
+Education efforts collapsed shortly after the breakout of the American Civil War.
+Later, state superintendents and teachers traveled around the state giving speeches about the dire need for teacher preparation.
+In 1909, the Tennessee General Assembly moved to establish three teacher-training institutions, one in each of the grand divisions of the state.

 Middle Tennessee State Normal School (MTSNS or MTNS) opened on September 11, 1911, with a two-year program for training teachers.
 It evolved into a four-year teachers' college by 1925 with the power of granting the Bachelor of Science degree, and the institution's name was changed for the first time to Middle Tennessee State Teachers College.
 The school was often abbreviated as "S.T.C."
 In 1943, the General Assembly designated the institution a state college, changing its name for the second time to Middle Tennessee State College.
 This new status marked a sharp departure from the founding purpose and opened the way for expanding curricular offerings and programs.
 In 1965, the institution was advanced to university status, changing its name to Middle Tennessee State University.
 In October 2010, the Student Government Association at MTSU proposed that the university be renamed to the "University of Middle Tennessee".
 However, approval from both the university administration and the Tennessee Board of Regents was required and was not granted.